How We Validate Skill Content: Fact-Checks, Meta-Skills, and Human Review

 Link Validation

-Every URL mentioned inside a skill is hit with an HTTP request.
-If a link returns 404, 500, or redirects elsewhere, it gets flagged.
-This catches common cases: government pages that moved to a new structure, replaced forms, removed articles, deleted repos.
+Every URL mentioned in the skill is hit with an HTTP request.
+If a link returns 404, 500, or redirects elsewhere, the update is blocked until it's fixed.
+This catches government pages that moved to a new structure, replaced forms, removed articles, and deleted repos.

 Skills that depend on a specific library or tool (e.g., an SDK for a government service) are checked against npm and PyPI.
 If the version is outdated or the API was deprecated, that bubbles up for handling.

-After the deterministic checks, we run a Claude (Sonnet) model that reads the skill and looks for factually wrong or outdated information.
+The model reads the entire skill and looks for factually wrong or outdated information.
 The prompt is tuned to four specific things: regulatory or legal information that's changed, APIs or libraries that have been replaced or removed, version-specific claims that are no longer true, and references to discontinued services.
-It does not flag style issues, gaps, or wording preferences, only factual errors.
+It does not flag style issues, gaps, or wording preferences — only factual errors.

-If a VAT rate changed, a government form was replaced, or a library went through a major version bump that breaks the API, the model catches it.
-It leans on its training knowledge to do this, not an explicit cross-reference against a live source database at runtime.
+If a VAT rate changed, a government form was replaced, or a library went through a major version bump that breaks the API, the model catches it, proposes a fix, and we approve the diff before it ships.
+The three layers below build on top of this foundation.

 This is the part that best embodies dogfooding: we use skills themselves to test other skills.
 The same technology we ship to customers is what we use for quality control on ourselves.

-An internal skill that can not only write new skills but also analyze an existing skill and return a report on content issues: gaps, unclear phrasing, weak triggers, missing examples.
+An internal skill that not only writes new skills but also analyzes an existing skill and returns a report on content issues: gaps, unclear phrasing, weak triggers, missing examples.
 We run it on every new skill before publishing, and on existing skills when something in the monitoring system raises a flag.

-Two internal skills that perform systematic gap analysis on an existing catalog item: what's missing compared to the standard of top-quality skills, what's changed since the last version, which sections need refreshing, and which sources need re-verifying.
+Other internal skills perform systematic gap analysis on an existing catalog item: what's missing compared to the standard of top-quality skills, what's changed since the last version, which sections need refreshing, and which sources need re-verifying.
 These are our main tools for refreshing older skills.

 Automation is great, but when it comes to Israeli regulation or legal content, a human has to be in the loop.
 The human layer includes: